 Over the centuries, people have cultivated hemp plants for their edible seeds and fiber.
-The hemp plant is high yield, versatile, and has a range of uses.
-We use it for textiles, medicine, food products, cosmetics, building, and so much more.
+The hemp plant is high-yield, versatile, and has a range of uses.
+We use it for textiles, medicine, food products, cosmetics, buildings, and so much more.
 Meanwhile, a quick browse for sustainable products and hemp is bound to crop up.
 So what is hemp, is it a sustainable material, and how is it used today?

-Hemp is a species of cannabis plants.
-We know its scientific name to be Cannabis Sativa L. We also refer to it as industrial hemp.
+Hemp is a species of cannabis plant.
+We know its scientific name to be Cannabis Sativa.
+We also refer to it as industrial hemp.